 Many animal-assisted therapists already hold an advanced degree in an area such as psychology, psychiatry, education, rehabilitation therapy, occupational therapy, or other health care fields.

 Income for animal-assisted therapists is directly tied to their primary area of employment.
 According to Bureau of Labor Statistics (BLS) data from the most recent survey in 2017, psychiatrists earned an average annual salary of about $216,000.
-Physical therapists earned an average annual salary of about $88,000, and occupational therapists earned an average annual salary of $84,000; psychologists earned an average annual salary of $82,000.
+For physical therapists, the average is about $88,000, while occupational therapists earn about $84,000 annually, and psychologists earned an average annual salary of $82,000.
 Any of these career paths—and many more—could integrate animals into their treatment plans.

 Adding animal-assisted therapy may not directly increase the provider’s salary, but it could have a positive impact by expanding the services and reputation of providers' businesses.